-I'll start by going over some questions to consider.
-These questions will help you decide which if chaps or pants are better for you.
-I'll then go into detail, the pros and cons of both.
+I’ll start by going over some questions to consider.
+These questions will help you decide which chaps or pants are better for you.
+I’ll then go into detail, about the pros and cons of both.

-If you're still not convinced you need to wear chainsaw protection, check out this article: Are Chainsaw Chaps Necessary?
+If you’re still not convinced you to need to wear chainsaw protection, check out this article: Are Chainsaw Chaps Necessary?
 Why the Answer Is Yes

 What’s Better Chainsaw Chaps or Pants?